alabou/bcp-006-02/README.md

 - It specifies what resources and attributes MUST be provided when using NMOS with [H.264][] streams.
 - It specifies requirements for SDP when it is used with a transport supporting SDP transport files.
 - It provides examples of how to use IS-04, IS-05 and IS-11 in the context of H.264 streams - specifically H.264 encapsulated in RTP as described in IETF [RFC-6184][].
-It also desscribe to some extents how to use H.264 with other transport that encapsulate the H.264 video streams in an MPEG2-TS transport stream.
+It also describe to some extents how to use H.264 with RTP and other transports that encapsulate the H.264 video streams in an MPEG2-TS transport stream.

 <!-- INTRO-END -->